shiv0408/shiv0408/README.md

 ## About me

 Hi there 👋.
 I’m Shivansh Arora, a Software Developer working for [AWS](https://aws.amazon.com) on [OpenSearch Project](https://github.com/opensearch-project).
 I love tickering, experimenting with software products.
-Also, I am always down to discuss and work on scalable software solutions.
+I am always down to discuss and work on scalable software solutions.

 ## Get in touch :coffee: